 Some information is also taken from Hegnauer (1969, 1990: chemistry), Bouman (1977: ovules and seeds of Liriodendron), Nooteboom (1993: general), Yamada et al. (2003b: ovules), Pan et al. (2003) and especially Fu et al. (2012 and references), both embryology, Xu (2006) and Xu and Rudall (2006: floral development), and Xu and Kirchoff (2008: pollen morphology); see Azuma et al. (2000), Ueda et al. (2000) and Wang et al. (2006) for molecular phlogenies, Figlar (2000) for branching patterns, Charlton (1994) and Liao and Xia (2007) for phyllotaxis and vernation.

 Classification.
-It seems best to expand Magnolia to encompass the whole of the current Magnolieae; the family thus includes only two genera and tribes are superfluous.
-See also Nooteboom (2000) for suggestions about classification, and Xia (2012) and Sima and Lu (2012) for a reclassification in which Magnolia is divided into 16 genera placed in two tribes...
+It seems best to expand Magnolia to encompass the whole of the current Magnolieae; the family thus includes only two genera and tribes are superfluous; see also Nooteboom (2000) and Kim and Suh (2013) for suggestions about classification.
+However, Romanov and Dilcher (2013) need an order for the family, while Xia (2012) and Sima and Lu (2012) provide a reclassification of Magnolia in which it is divided into 16 genera placed in two tribes...
 For a checklist and bibliography (under some old generic names), see Frodin and Govaerts (1996).

 Synonymy: Liriodendraceae F. Barkley